nraecobb/drmellman_copy/2) Program Benefits.md

 ##Female Systems,

 There will also be more female hormones.
-Premenstrual syndrome becomes only a memory for women and perimenopause can be smooth without symptoms.
+Premenstrual syndrome becomes only a memory for women and Perimenopause can be smooth without symptoms.
 Menopause becomes natural as it should be with less or no hormones necessary, especially because bone density can increase as a result of eating the correct foods for the particular system.

 After a period of time, women that begin their program with hormone replacement therapy medication start to be intrigued by their Dietary Progressions success and feel their systems change for the better.
 These women start to entertain the idea of wanting to experiment rotating, or weaning themselves to less doses or not taking this medication.
 When this type of situation presents itself, we always suggest that they consult with their other physicians which may find a specific niche for their own system while on their correct foods and rotate their medication over a longer period of time, or result in not taking the medication.
 Many clients reduce their doses of prescribed medications, with coordinated guidance, and do well without it.